learn-co-curriculum/reading-objc-Casting/README.md

 Porsche *new911Model = (Porsche *)newCar;
 ```

-In the above code snippet, we have initialized a new Vehicle, and cast it as a Porsche by adding the `(Porsche *)` in front of the Vehicle object.
+In the above code snippet, we have initialized a new `Vehicle`, and cast it as a Porsche by adding the `(Porsche *)` in front of the `Vehicle` object.
 Casting a general object to be a more specific type of object is called downcasting.
-As far as the compiler is concerned now, we can use the new911Model as a Porsche, even though it is actually only a Vehicle.
-That does not mean, however, that the behavior of new911Model will be exactly the same as it would be if we had initialized a Porsche.
+As far as the compiler is concerned now, we can use the `new911Model` as a `Porsche`, even though it is actually only a Vehicle.
+That does not mean, however, that the behavior of `new911Model` will be exactly the same as it would be if we had initialized a `Porsche`.
 So, here are the major distinctions in behavior:

 - When the same method is defined in both parent class and child class, downcasting an object will result in the parent's method implementation being called.